| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday June 17, 2008!

 or Wednesday.
 Iowa has already seen the damage from rising waters with 83

+of its 99 counties declared disaster areas by the state's governor.
 Now the Mississippi is next target as those flood waters continue their trip into the river.
 Record crests.
 Officials fear that as many as 26 levees along the river could break as flood waters push into the river.
 Sandbags are being put up along the river in the hopes of shoring up those levees.
 Most of Illinois' sandbagging was along a 300-mile stretch from the Quad Cities south past Quincy, according to a Fox News report.
 Barge traffic is already closed on 300 miles of the most flooded parts of the river, further hampering grain trade.
 And the Chicago Board of Trade saw December Corn top $7.90 in Monday's trade. | |

-Heavy Rains This Morning Across Portions of Oklahoma. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The areas of
+| Heavy Rains This Morning Across Portions of Oklahoma. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The areas of

 the state that still have a lot of wheat acres to cut are getting more